The people who live in Hawai’i tend to live an active lifestyle centered around being outside.

 When the people born and raised here in Hawai’i leave home, like anyone, they will miss their local delights.

 When there is no nearby source for Ono Grindz, islanders away from home depend on care packages.
 The package is going to have many of the non-perishable delicacies mentioned in this blog.
-Or, when relatives come to visit their Hawaiian family or friends on the mainland, they will bring some of the fresh goodies in their suitcase (especially Spam Musubi).
+Or, when relatives come to visit their Hawaiian family or friends on the mainland, they will bring some of the fresh goodies in their suitcases (especially Spam Musubi).

 Along with the fresh items will be a gorgeous, fragrant lei*.
 But most importantly, they will bring their Aloha.
 And, that is the best food there is!